Common Settings for Auth Modules

 This feature is designed for use with reCAPTCHA.
 When rate limitation is applied to a login, the user can solve a CAPTCHA-based challenge and try another password.
 If reCAPTCHA is not configured, affected users must wait until the cooldown period elapses to attempt another login.

-When the Throttling option is enabled, there are additional settings that manage how throttling is applied to logins and requests to verify credentials.
+When you enable Throttling by login, use the settings on this tab to manage how throttling is applied to logins and requests to verify credentials.

 |Throttling||Enables rate limitation for logins and requests to verify credentials.|